jianjin-app/website/content/privacy-notice.md

 Your information is securely stored on servers in the United Kingdom.

-The content you upload to Jianjin is stored until you ask us to delete it.
+The content you upload to StepWise Chinese is stored until you ask us to delete it.

 Other personal and billing information is held until your account is closed with no payments outstanding.